cahille/corona-tool/README.md

 git clone https://github.com/CSSEGISandData/COVID-19.git
 ```

-Now clone this code, and see stats as per the following command
+Now clone this code, and see stats as per the following command.
+Note well, the ```--covid-path``` which should point to where you cloned the Johns Hopkins data

 ```bash {cmd}
 git clone https://github.com/cahille/corona-tool.git